the-tcpdump-group/libpcap/INSTALL.md

 before running configure.
 (You might have to do a `make distclean` if you already ran configure once).

+See [this file](doc/README.solaris.md) for more up to date Solaris-related information.

 If you are trying to do packet capture with a FORE ATM card, you may or may not be able to.
 They usually only release their driver in object